 - Pratik Dholakiya

-So, without further ado, let's launch into:
+So, without further ado, let's launch into the responses:

 The best link I ever made came from working with the lifestyle magazine Real Simple on a post about simple and affordable bridal looks.
 I started working with Kate from The Small Things Blog on a great tutorial for brides looking for an affordable wedding hair styles using hair clips.
 She had a great experience working with us and her community responded with tons of engagement.